How to Properly Package Vintage Comic Books for Shipping

 5. Using a pencil, make a mark on this piece of cardboard that is just slightly above the height of your stacked comic books.

-6. Now cut two pieces of corrugated cardboard that are the width of your stack of comics and are the same length as your bottom piece of corrugated cardboard.
+6. Now cut two pieces of corrugated cardboard that are the width of your stack of comics and the same length as your bottom piece of corrugated cardboard.

-7. At the same time, cut two more pieces of corrugated cardboard that are the same width as the pieces cut in Step 6 and a couple inches longer than the top and bottom measurement of your base piece of cardboard.
+7. At the same time, cut two more pieces of corrugated cardboard that are the same width as the pieces cut in Step 6 and a couple of inches longer than the top and bottom measurement of your base piece of cardboard.

 At this point, move your comic books aside so they don't get damaged in the assembly and hot glue process.

 9. Holding your folded piece of thinner cardboard, put a heathy dose of hot glue along one side of the fold.